 How Is It Treated

-• Avoid using harsh soaps
+• Always focus on avoiding harsh soaps

 4. Psoriasis